-Michael Buble’s Son Noah, 3, Is Reportedly Free From Cancer
+Michael Buble’s Son Noah, Three, Is Reportedly Free From Cancer

 The Canadian singer withdrew his hosting duties at this year’s BRIT Awards in December on account of his son’s cancer diagnosis.
 He was replaced by Dermot O’Leary.

 As they stated in their announcement, Michael and his wife have put their careers on hold to spend more time with Noah while he’s fighting the disease.
 Noah Buble’s cancer treatment involved four months of chemotherapy, as reported by The Sun.
-It was stated at the time that Michael Buble’s son has a 90-percent chance of beating his cancer.
-It was reported that Noah has a 90-percent chance of beating his cancer.
+It was stated at the time that Michael Buble’s son has a 90 percent chance of beating his cancer.

 Michael Buble's son Noah reportedly 'cancer free' after battle with illness https://t.co/Iwh0gfsXXx pic.twitter.com/nA1k8KkfmV